simbroadcasts/react-node-insim/README.md

 </>
 ```

+You can choose from a set of semantic colors or use one of the colors from the LFS color palette.

+**Semantic colors**

+- lightgrey
+- title
+- unselected
+- selected
+- ok
+- cancel
+- textstring
+- unavailable

+> Note: The semantic color values can be customized in LFS Options -> Display -> Interface.

+**LFS color palette**

+- black
+- red
+- green
+- yellow
+- blue
+- magenta
+- cyan
+- white

 #### Background colors

 Use the `background` prop to customize the button's background color.
 If you don't specify a color, the background will be transparent.